japerr/Steganography/README.md

 	Run: Tests\CodeCoverage\build-reports.bat

-	The open anyone of the html reports located in the CoverageReports folder.
+	Then open anyone of the html reports located in the CoverageReports folder.